Loop Media Inc. has added several new premium video content channels to its Loop for Business service.

 The Ronald Reagan Presidential Library and Museum will reopen to the public after being closed the past year due to the COVID-19 pandemic.

 In conjunction with its quarterly report, Tix Corp. provided an update on operations that disclosed three board members and the chief financial officer are no longer with the company.

 AT&T Inc. will spin off its WarnerMedia division to join forces with Discovery Inc. to create one of the largest media companies in the world.

-Walt Disney Co. beat Wall Street estimates on earnings but fell short on revenue in the fiscal second quarter.
+Walt Disney Co. beat Wall Street expectations on earnings but missed on revenue during the fiscal second quarter.